Guide to what’s on in London in September 2014

 Pearly Kings and Queens are an iconic part of London culture, who aren’t seen around the capital as much as they used to.
 Unsurprisingly, they are likely to be the main attraction at the festival at Guildhall, which also includes traditional entertainment, a parade and a Harvest Festival service.
 Starts at Guildhall Yard at 1pm, before the service at St-Mary-Le-Bow Church at 3pm.
 Nearest tube (to Guildhall): St Paul’s or Bank.
 Find out more information on the Pearly Society website.

 - Now until December : Bond In Motion

 An exhibition of James Bond vehicles.
 Tickets – Adults: £14.50, Children: £9.50.
 Booking in advance highly recommend.
 (Visit National Rail’s Days Out Guide website for details on 2 for 1 tickets here).
 London Film Museum, 45 Wellington Street, Covent Garden, WC2E 7BN.
 Nearest tube: Covent Garden or Temple.
 For more information, visit the London Film Museum website.

-Posted on 31 August 2014, in Activities, Art, Entertainment, Festivals, Grub, History, London, Tourist Attractions and tagged festival, london, September 2014, Things to do in London, What's On Guide.
+Posted on 31 Aug 2014, in Activities, Art, Entertainment, Festivals, Grub, History, London, Tourist Attractions and tagged London, September 2014, Things to do in London, What's On Guide.
 Bookmark the permalink.
 8 Comments.